JoshuaSkootsky/my-site-blog/content/posts/scripting-shell-node.md

 and then I am able to run `example.sh` directly.

 So, so far, it's all gone back to the POSIX standard for a shell and shell commands.
+This is one reason it's important to have standards, and be explicit about what you depend on.
+It's also a good thing that "the shell" is moving to Windows.

 # True Cross Platform Performance

 Keeping in the mind the limitations of vanilla Node's mkdir command in Windows, we have the option of writing vanilla Node.js that will run on both Windows and Mac/Linux systems.
+This is useful because it's really easy to install Node.js onto Windows.
+So it would be nice to have a solution that 'just worked' if Node.js was installed:

 ```javascript
 // Take two: